pavsa/hackrf-spectrum-analyzer/Readme.md

 Windows:
 1. Windows 7+ x64 required
-1. Install Java JRE 64bit v1.8+
+1. Install OpenJDK 8 or later [e.g. from Microsoft](https://www.microsoft.com/openjdk)
 1. [Download the latest version of Spectrum Analyzer](https://github.com/pavsa/hackrf-spectrum-analyzer/releases) and unzip
-1. Install HackRF as a libusb device
+1. On Windows 10 or less, install HackRF as a libusb device (__for Windows 11 not required__)
   1. [Download Zadig](https://zadig.akeo.ie/) and install
   2. Goto Options and check List All Devices
   3. Find "HackRF One" and select Driver "WinUSB" and click install
-1. Install (if you don't have one installed) [Java JRE for Windows x64](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
 1. Run "hackrf_sweep_spectrum_analyzer_windows.cmd"

 Linux: